 - Burial flags are provided at no cost.

 - The flag will be presented to the veteran’s next of kin.
 If no claim is made for the flag by the next of kin, it may be given, upon request, to a close friend or associate of the deceased veteran.

 - Additional information can be obtained from the VA’s website.

-It should be noted that requests for a military flyover are simply that, requests, and that approval for such requests must go through an administrative process within each military service.
-Approval is based on many factors, including the eligibility of the deceased, the availability of personnel and aircraft, the location of the funeral service, the time and date of the funeral, and weather conditions.
+- Military flyovers: Military flyovers are not part of the mandated funeral honors ceremony as required by Title 10, Section 1491 United States Code, but can be arranged if supporting personnel and aircraft are available.
+It should be noted that requests for a military flyover are just requests.
+Approval must go through an administrative process within each military service.
+Approval is based on many factors, including the eligibility of the deceased, the availability of personnel and aircraft, the location of the funeral service, the time and date of the funeral and weather conditions.

-These details of Military Funeral Honors are intended to honor the service member or veteran’s commitment and sacrifice to their country and provide comfort and gratitude to their families.
+These details of military funeral honors are intended to honor the service member or veteran’s commitment and sacrifice to their country and provide comfort and gratitude to their families.